nurlanua/nurlanua.github.io/README.md

   #### 3. Add README.md, index.md, \_config.yml

   - README.md is usually used to explain what other files do, how they are used, and why do we need them.
-  - index.md is usually dispalayed on your static website.
-In this case we are displaying our resume profile.
+  - index.md is usually displayed on your static website.
+In this case, we are displaying our resume profile.
   - \_config.io is used to set up a Jekyll theme of your static website.
 You can choose any theme from [Supported themes](https://pages.github.com/themes/).

 ### Installing